 Channel is a multi-agency approach to safeguarding, supporting and protecting children, young people and vulnerable adults at risk of radicalisation, extremism or terrorist related activity.
 Barnsley Channel Panel has been set up to support individuals who may fall into one of these areas.

 Prevent works in a similar way to programmes designed to safeguard people from gangs, drug abuse, and physical and sexual abuse.

 To help we need to tackle the causes of radicalisation, in communities and online; continue to give effective support to those who are vulnerable to radicalisation; and to help people find a way out if they are already engaged in or supporters of terrorism.

-- helping those who have already engaged in terrorism to get out and rehabilitate
+- Help those who have already engaged in terrorism to get out and rehabilitate.

 We have a duty under Section 26 of the Counter Terrorism and Security Act 2015 to help to prevent people from being drawn into terrorism.
 Other authorities who also have a duty include: police, schools, further and higher education, health, prisons and probation.

 The Prevent duty was introduced on 1 July 2015 to make sure that the same approach is taken by all authorities in the UK.
 It will also help to stop terrorism by responding to the ideological challenge of terrorism and to put people off from travelling to Syria and Iraq.
-You can take a look at the Prevent duty guidance.
+Read GOV.UK's prevent duty guidance.

 Channel and referrals

 Channel is a multi-agency approach to safeguarding, supporting and protecting children, young people and vulnerable adults at risk of radicalisation, extremism or terrorist related activity.